Ayanrocks/uptime_performance_cli/README.md

 ### Thats it!!!

 <h1 id="contribution">Contribution</h1>
 If you want to contribute feel free to submit a pr.
-If you want to use this *cli* in your project then follow the code below:
+If you want to use this <em>CLI </em> in your project then follow the code below:

 ```python
 # Dependencies